Last Updated on

 Labradors are renowned for being one of the most loving breeds around.
 Often termed, America’s favorite dog — Labs benefit from good overall health and few serious or dire complications.

 So, how long can Labs live?
-Labrador retrievers have an average life expectancy of between 10 and 14 years.
+A Labrador retriever’s average life expectancy is between 10 and 14 years.

-Let’s delve closer into just how long you can expect your Labrador to live while pointing on basic factors that affect lifespan as well.
+Let’s delve closer into just how long you can expect your Labrador to live while pointing on basic factors that affect a Lab’s lifespan as well.

 Complex carbohydrates like brown rice and sweet potato are the ideal support for a well-rounded diet, but depending on your approach, you may decide to go with a scientifically formulated food instead.
 Both methods work as long as you cover all nutrient, protein, fat, and mineral requirements.